Jubatian/rrpge-spec/specs/acc_arch.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Block Blitter normally produces a horizontal strip of sequentially read data beginning at an arbitrary position.
-The source data can only begin at Video RAM cell boundary, but can be of arbitrary length in pixels.
+The source data may begin at an arbitrary location, and the blit may have an arbitrary length in pixels.
+The begin position is handled as a part of the incrementing logic, detailed further below.

 Preparing the source data requires a memory of the previous data to be able to shift it according to the destination start pointer's fractional part.
 For